julsraemy/SAPA-IIIF/README.md

 - an `OrderedCollection` ([all-changes](activity/all-changes.json))
 - a first `OrderedCollectionPage` ([page-0](activity/page-0.json))
 - the subsequent pages pointing to each of the IIIF Manifests which are all `Create` activities and can be found in this [directory](activity/create/).

-[^1]: `rights` are for the moment missing, what most IIIF-compliant resource have are pointers to Creative Commons link.